AdrianaSaty/nextjs-dashboard-tutorial/README.md

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.
+This tutorial was made at 15.0.0-canary.56 next version.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.